JanCBrammer/biopeaks/README.md

 the mouse icon in the respective field and then left-click anywhere on the upper **datadisplay** to select a time point.
-To see which time point is currently under the mouse cursor have a look at the x-coordinate displayed in the lower right corner of the interface (displayed when you hover the mouse over the upper **datadisplay**).
+To see which time point is currently under the mouse cursor have a look at the x-coordinate displayed in the lower right corner of the **datadisplay** (displayed when you hover the mouse over the upper **datadisplay**).
 If you click **_preview segment_**
 the segment will be displayed as a shaded region in the upper **datadisplay**